 In 1999, the department upgraded its level of service to Advanced Life Support (ALS) Rescue Service.

-The fire department is always interested in any old photos of our department from any past member or our citizens.
-Please contact Dave Giles at dgiles@southdaytona.org
+The City is always interested in any old photos of our fire department from any past member or our citizens.
+Please contact Becky at bwitte@southdaytona.org or 386-322-3014 for more information.